 Common Types of Short-Term Loans

 Not all short-term loans work the same way.
-Knowing the differences can help you choose the type that fits your situation best.
-The most common options include payday loans, installment loans, personal cash advances, and online short-term loans.
+Understanding the differences helps you choose the option that fits your situation best.

 How the Loan Application Process Works